Introduction: Understanding TypeScript and Its Challenges

 as

-is used because types aren’t defined well.
-Making your type definitions better can help. - Your Own Type Guards: For complicated types, you can make your own checks.
+because of incomplete type definitions.
+Improving type definitions eliminates this need. - Your Own Type Guards: For complicated types, you can make your own checks.

 // Define our type guard function